ShGoudarzi/backup-assistant/README.md

 # backup-assistant
-Simple Bash script for Creating Full Backup of Linux files and Upload to FTP Server
+Simple Bash script for Creating Full Backup of Linux files and Upload to FTP,SSH Server

 + Backup custom files and directories
 + Config file:   `/etc/backup-assistant/main.conf`
 + Set different interval (`Daily`, `Weekly`, `Monthly`) for creating backup of each group of directories: `/etc/backup-assistant/source`
 + Encrypts backup file using GPG
-+ Send to FTP Server
++ Send to FTP,SSH Server
 + Auto delete old backup versions, created older than x last old versions ( from local and remote server )
 + Logging all the activities `/var/log/backup-assistant.log`
 + Easy to use as cron jobs